 This improves speech understanding, especially in one-on-one situations.
 When persons are able to hear better and communicate more effectively, they experience less depression, anxiety, fear, and isolation.
 Persons who adopt hearing aids exhibit higher functional ability scores than those who do not.
 Recent research also demonstrates the potential to increase cognition scores over time in hearing aid wearers, though this recent research needs to be validated.

-So I've Heard of Hearing Aids, But What Else Is There?
+I've Heard of Hearing Aids, but What Else Is There?

 Read More From Youmemindbody